Shortage of drug could keep women from experiencing first moments after childbirth

 MARTIN COUNTY, Fla. - It’s one of the most treasured moments for a new mom: The first minutes of their baby’s life.

-But a shortage of a spinal anesthetic, pain management medication, called Bupivacaine, threatens to put moms-to-be under general anesthesia during a cesarian section, leaving them missing those first moments.
+But a shortage of a spinal anesthetic, pain management medication, called Bupivacaine, threatens to put moms-to-be under general anesthesia during a Caesarean section, leaving them missing those first moments.

-“Obviously, I’d like to be awake,” said Ashley Jones, a local nurse who is also 5-months pregnant.
+“Obviously, I’d like to be awake,” said Ashley Jones, a Florida nurse who is also five months pregnant.
 "There are a lot of nice moments that happen, important moments that happen in the first few hours of birth.
-To see the look on my husbands face the first time he sees our daughter is important to me,” Jones said.
+To see the look on my husband's face the first time he sees our daughter is important to me,” Jones said.

+Dr. Pete Papapanos, an OB/GYN with Physicians to Women in Stuart, Florida says Bupivacaine is also used in epidurals.

 There are currently dozens of medication shortages, according to the FDA, which is common in the medical field.
 But this shortage has doctors and pregnant women keeping a close eye on their local supplies.